Southeast Senior Partners Upcoming Events

 UMN Short Survey on Pedestrian Safety

 This research is being conducted by Dr. Nichole Morris from the HumanFIRST Laboratory at the University of Minnesota.
-If you have any questions or concerns about this survey, email Nichole Morris at [email protected]
+If you have any questions or concerns about this survey, email Nichole Morris at [email protected].

 City asks public for ideas on Minneapolis redistricting

 After every census, Minneapolis updates the boundaries of its 13 City Council wards and six Park Board districts to reflect new population counts.
 The Redistricting Group, made up of 24 Minneapolis volunteers, builds the new maps with input from their communities.
 The Redistricting Group needs your help with the redistricting project to make sure all voices are heard.
+The 2021 municipal election is based on the 2010 census maps, but City Council members elected in November will serve a term of two years rather than four.
+Another City Council election in 2023 will be based on the new maps from the 2020 census.
+Participate in the redistricting project

 Share your feedback on proposed 2022 City budget at upcoming online public hearings